-- All sewer clean-outs are to be located within the shrub bed and painted black or dark brown. - All clean-outs shall extend 3-4 inches above grade, and be screened in planting bed.
+- All sewer clean-outs are to be located and screened within the shrub bed and painted black or dark brown with the exception of terrace lots. - All clean-outs shall extend 3-4 inches above grade. - Clean outs for all Terrace lots are located on the rear property line